unclepomedev/blender_savepoints/README.md

 - **Incremental Saves**: Automatically generates version IDs (v001, v002, etc.) for each save.
 - **Visual Previews**: Captures a thumbnail of your viewport for every save point.
+- **Detailed Info**: Displays object count and file size for each version.
 - **Notes**: Add custom notes to remember what changed in each version.
 - **Easy Restore**: Browse your history in the UI and restore any version with a single click.
+- **Safe Recovery**: Overwrite the main project file with a previous version safely.
+The original file is automatically backed up in the history folder.

 ## Usage